WhitakerLab/whitakerlab.github.io/_posts/blog/2019-08-13-Ang-Li-Three-People-in-Turing.md

 patients.
 His work is very meaningful and helps many depressive patients to start a new life without the risk of suicide.
 However, some of the patients tend to respond more to this surgery, which motiviated Anujan to further investigate this heterogeneity and thus pursue a PhD degree at University of Cambridge.
-He's project here is pretty cool and aims to identify some depression patients who could be most likely to respond for this surgery and find the optimal surgery target for each individual, which involving neurosurgery, neuroimaging and machine learning.
+He's project here is pretty cool and aims to identify the depression patients who would be most likely to respond to this surgery and find the optimal surgery target for each individual, which involving neurosurgery, neuroimaging and machine learning.
 He also believes that the curcuit of this surgery targets is a transdiagnostic biomarker, and thus could be useful to apply this surgery to all patients who have strong suicidal urges.
 I really love his ideas and hope he can move this